themiskon/Report1/README.md

 The variables are described here and in the matlab file.

 How to use the matlab file:
-I've created the file as a live script. you can run each section individualy, or run the code all in once.
+I've created the file as a live script. you can run each section individually, or run the code all in once.
 **the variables are not as a nested function**

 As a first run I suggest a 'whole code running'.
-Then you can change the graphs, variables or whatever else you'd like
+Then you can change the graphs, variables or whatever you'd like

 For a sensitivity test pls add these lines: on the top of the code: